Filing your tax return or going to the dentist.

 Start With a Free Consultation

-If you have severe financial hardship, one of your best IRS tax debt relief options is what’s called an offer in compromise.
-It’s the closest thing to negotiating tax debt that there is.
+If you have severe financial hardship, one of your best IRS tax debt relief options is called an offer in compromise (formerly known as the Fresh Start Program).
+It’s the closest thing to negotiating tax debt.
 This kind of relief is a little like what happens in bankruptcy; when creditors agree to accept less than they’re owed because they will at least get something.
 Based on your assets, income, and expenses, you make the IRS a reasonable offer and your tax debt may be settled in full.

 How to be eligible for IRS tax debt relief